 Begin with a Simple Report

 Begin by building a simple report.
-In this report we will use our "First Limits" client as our example client.
-As you can see we have the Client Profile tier 1 form and the Limits Example tier 2 form.
-You'll also notice I created "Global Values" for the dates but they are not tied into anything yet (notice there are no actual filters within the Evaluations Compared section yet. we see there are 5 "Limits Examples" records in this section, which we will use as "evaluations" for our real world example.
+In this report we will use "April Billingslea" as our example client.
+As you can see we have the Participant Profile tier 1 form and the Program Enrollment and Exit tier 2 form.
+We see there are 6 "Program Enrollment and Exit" records for April in this section, which we will use as "evaluations" for our real world example.

 Comparing First & Last Created